eltrompetero/armed_conflict_avalanche/README.md

 9. Copy the `voronoi_grids` folder to the working directory.
 You can download this folder from [Zenodo](https://doi.org/10.5281/zenodo.8117567).
 If you wish to generate new voronoi grids, follow the instructions at [Voronoi_globe](https://github.com/eltrompetero/voronoi_globe).

 10. Create a new folder called `data` and add your ACLED dataset to this folder.
-You can download a filtered version of the ACLED dataset that we used in our analysis from [here](https://doi.org/10.5281/zenodo.8117567).
+You can download a filtered version (only necessary information corresponding to each conflict event is kept) of the ACLED dataset that we used in our analysis from [here](https://doi.org/10.5281/zenodo.8117567).
 If you wish to download the full version please download it from [ACLED](https://acleddata.com/data-export-tool/).
 Make sure that the datafile is named as `ACLED_data.csv`.
 We used the following parameters to download the dataset from ACLED (we downloaded the dataset on 30th September 2022):
     ```
     From : 01/01/1997
     To : 31/12/2019